Skip to main content

 Is Cordoba easy to get around without a car?

-Absolutely.
-The entire historic centre (where nearly everything worth seeing is located) measures about 2 km from end to end.
-You can walk from the Mezquita to the Roman Temple in 12 minutes.
-Buses cover the modern city, and the train station is a 15-minute walk from the old town.
-A car is unnecessary and actually a hindrance, since most of the centre is pedestrianised.
+Yes.
+The entire historic centre measures about 2 km end to end.
+You can walk from the Mezquita to the Roman Temple in 12 minutes, and from the train station to the old town in 15.
+Buses cover the modern city if you need them, but most of the centre is pedestrianised.
+A car is a hindrance, not a help.

 Is it awkward to eat alone in Cordoba?

 Not at all.
-Spanish bar culture is designed for solo dining.
 Most tapas bars have a counter where locals eat alone every day.
-It's completely normal.
 Order a caña (small beer) and a couple of tapas, chat with the bartender, move to the next place.
-It's one of the things that makes Spain so comfortable for solo travelers.
+Nobody's counting your table of one.
 See our tapas guide for where to start.

 Where should a solo traveler stay in Cordoba?